NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 delivered.

 ## Transform static time series into forecasts
 A common workflow in developing models is transforming data generated from a realization and stored in a single column into deterministic forecasts to account for the effects of the look-ahead.
-Usually this workflow leads to large data duplications in the overlapping windows between forecasts and for large data sets can result in increased data storage requirements.
+Usually, this workflow leads to large data duplications in the overlapping windows between forecasts.

 PowerSystems provides a method to transform SingleTimeSeries data into Deterministic forecasts without duplicating any data.
 The resulting object